 Urban Airship is responsible for delivering status updates at least once every five business days until the problem is resolved or a fix is scheduled for release.
 We ask for full participation from researchers during this period.

 Urban Airship issues related to email spoofing (SPF / DKIM), TLS ciphers, and web server headers are, for the time being, out of scope.

-We aim to provide the best services we can in a highly secure fashion.
+Our aim is to provide the best services we can in a highly secure fashion.
 We take security very seriously.
-Part of that is communication with the community at large.
-We’re providing this policy as a way to get in touch with us when researchers spot issues within our system.
-This gives researchers a way to give us feedback, and to act as a guide for communication between the researcher and Urban Airship.
+Part of that is communication with the security community at large.
+We are providing this policy as a way to get in touch with us when researchers spot issues within our system.
+This gives researchers a way to give us feedback and to act as a guide for communication between the researcher and Urban Airship.

 Working with Urban Airship is, of course, a voluntary choice, and a choice that hopefully researchers respect and accept accordingly.
 The goal of following this policy, above all else, is education: for Urban Airship, for the researcher, our customers, and the community.

 |Broken Authentication||Acknowledgement + T-Shirt||Session hijacking, improper logout, authentication replay|

 |Cross-Site Scripting (XSS)||Acknowledgement||Unexpected alert boxes, forced IFrame loads|